 Placing splice needs to be careful and it’s also an art.
 There are generally two ways: 1.
 Start from middle then the two sides, that is, the heat shrinkable tube is placed in the fixing groove first, and then placing the remaining fibers on both sides.
 2. Start from one end, secure the heat shrinkable tube, and then place the remaining fiber on the other side.
 Note: If several fibers are too long or too short, they can be placed separately at the end, naturally placed according to the length of the remaining fiber and the reserved length; don’t pull it hard, you should use round, elliptical, C-shape, S and other fiber placing methods flexibly; If the fiber radius is more than or equal to 4cm, it is necessary to use the space of the splice tray as much as possible to effectively reduce the additional attenuation caused by placing.

 After the splice closure (or terminal box) is placed with fiber, make a seal to prevent water or other small animals from entering and damaging the fiber.

-After the splicing of fiber optic cable is completed, the fiber optic cable test is needed, usually it’s using a VFL to test the light core-by-core, and observe the light intensity of the other end to judge the quality of fiber splicing; sometimes it is tested with an optical power meter or plugged into the optical communication equipment (As long as there is a signal, the splicing is completed); some projects with strict requirements need to provide test reports with OTDR.
+After the fiber fusion splicing is completed, it needs to be tested, usually it’s using a VFL to test the light core-by-core, and observe the light intensity of the other end to judge the quality of fiber splicing; sometimes it is tested with an optical power meter or plugged into the optical communication equipment (As long as there is a signal, the splicing is completed); some projects with strict requirements need to provide test reports with OTDR.